netkicorp/netkidocs/onboard_id_theme_androidx.md

 ## Overview

-The NetkiSDK provide the ability for the clients implementing it to configure and personalize some UI elements to make it fit better with their application and show a more natural transition between their app and the SDK.
+The NetkiSDK provides the ability for the clients implementing it to configure and personalize some UI elements to make it fit better with their application and show a more natural transition between their app and the SDK.
 This document shows what elements can be customized and the way they are customized.